2dof/esp_control/README.md

   - [ ] C implementation (code based on structures)   :exclamation: → IN PROGRESS (actually not public)

 *Tools*
-  - [x] serial protocol communication ( data exchange and controller configuration)-  in progres
+  - [x] serial protocol communication ( data exchange and controller configuration)-  in progress
   - [ ] desktop APP for configuration, simulation and testing - - not public/ in progress

-**END NOTE:** with hope in the future i will add more functionalities like:
+**END NOTE:** with hope in the future, i will add more functionalities like:
-  - more P-I-D alghorithms implementations
+  - more P-I-D algorithms implementations
   - PID controller autotuning functions
   - more advanced API: Cascade, fed-forward control implementation examples